 The animal that suffered most in the North, being unsuited to the climate and the terrain, was the horse, and yet men brought horses there during my time.
 It must have been in the 1930s, the Depression years, that many farmers and homesteaders left the southern settlements where they could no longer make a living, and came north to do freighting with their horses.
 The railroad had not yet come from Prince Albert to Big River and supplies needed by the various Hudson's Bay Company posts and by northern fishermen had to be freighted in by other means.

-Some Hudson's Bay Company supplies came to Green Lake (a small body of water southwest of Dore Lake) by Red River cart from Winnipeg, where it was brought by York boats down the Beaver River to Ile-A-La-crosse.
+Some Hudson's Bay Company supplies came to Green Lake (a small body of water southwest of Dore Lake) by Red River cart from Winnipeg, where it was brought by York boats down the Beaver River to Ile-a-la-Crosse.
 From there it had to be distributed throughout the North.
-From Big River and from Ile-a-la-Crosse these desperate men, using teams of horses accustomed to a gentler climate, freighted provisions in the winter time to various outposts and to fishermen scattered along the lakes of the Churchill River.
-This was a grueling and sometimes a tragic experience.
+From Big River and Ile-a-la-Crosse these desperate men, using teams of horses accustomed to a gentler climate, freighted provisions in the wintertime to various outposts and to fishermen scattered along the lakes of the Churchill River.
+This was a gruelling and sometimes a tragic experience.

 As soon as the ice was strong enough to travel on, they would load up their sleighs, not only with freight but with enough baled hay and oats for the round trip.
 Often a man would drive one team and trail another, and there might be twelve teams and six men travelling together.
-They had stopping places from twenty-five to forty miles apart where they had built barns large enough to hold at least twenty teams (for these horses were not used to spending winter nights in the open).
+They had stopping places from twenty-five to forty miles apart from where they had built barns large enough to hold at least twenty teams (for these horses were not used to spending winter nights in the open).
 As well as a barn, each stopping place had a cookhouse and a bunkhouse.
 Sometimes it was necessary to let the horses rest over a day at one of these way stations.
 When they reached the last stopping place on the route, they would travel on next day far enough to pick up a load of whitefish for buyers in Big River and return to that stopping place to spend the first night of the return journey.
 There was not a great deal of money in fish at the time, but the freighters were able to carry a payload both ways and so to make a living.
-Even on this return-trip route, which was the easiest of their travels, there were many hardships.
-Sometimes there were blizzards.
-Sometimes the ice on the lakes would be weak enough to let water through, and the horses would get stuck with their loads.
-When such delays happened, it might be necessary to spend a night out in the bush.
-Then the men had to make great fires to dry their horses so that they would be in condition for the rest of the journey.

 Toward spring when the regular freighting was done, there was still a trip to be made into Pinehouse Lake on the Churchill River to a Hudson's Bay Company outpost which was run from Patuanak.
 That trip must have had the quality of a nightmare.
 The snow would be at its deepest then, and it would be necessary to leave the main road and follow a trail in from Lac La Plonge.
 Most years, two men on snowshoes walked ahead of the horses to break trail.
 To ease the trip further, they would pull an empty sleigh ahead of the train and take in a snowplow to use on the lakes.
 At the end of a day on that trip, the men would have to gather enough wood to build up huge fires to dry their sweating teams.
 That journey from Big River to Pinehouse Lake took two weeks.
 I used to talk with some freighters who made it and they usually said they would never again put their horses on such a trip -- but every year there was some outfit that would try it.